eqsoft/seb2/README.md

 #### whitelistURLFilter ####

-* type: string ("")
+* type: string|array ([])
-* semicolon seperated list of allowed url rules.
+* array or semicolon seperated list of allowed url rules.
+The rules are processed after blacklistURLFilter.
 * see also: [blacklistURLFilter](blacklisturlfilter), [urlFilterRegex](#urlfilterregex), [urlFilterTrustedContent](#urlfiltertrustedcontent)

 #### zoomMode ####